whartzler/Class_Project/README.md

 1 = Client purchasing a VEH, 0 = Client purchases a BEV

-Predicting an client will buy an VEH when the client buys an BEV Predicting an client will not VEH when the client actually does buy a VEH
+-Predicting an client will buy an VEH when the client buys an BEV -Predicting an client will not VEH when the client actually does buy a VEH

 Consider which of the following metrics should be used: